chocolatey/docs/input/en-us/create/functions/install-chocolateypowershellcommand.md

 be validated for files that are not local.
 The checksum type is covered by ChecksumType.

-**NOTE:** Checksums in packages are meant as a measure to validate the originally intended file that was used in the creation of a package is the same file that is received at a future date.
-Since this is used for other steps in the process related to the [community repository](https://chocolatey.org/packages), it ensures that the file a user receives is the same file a maintainer and a moderator (if applicable), plus any moderation review has intended for you to receive with this package.
-If you are looking at a remote source that uses the same url for updates, you will need to ensure the package also stays updated in line with those remote resource updates.
-You should look into [automatic packaging](xref:automatic-packaging) to help provide that functionality.
+> :memo: **NOTE** Checksums in packages are meant as a measure to validate the
+> originally intended file that was used in the creation of a package is
+> the same file that is received at a future date.
+Since this is used for
+> other steps in the process related to the [community repository](https://chocolatey.org/packages), it
+> ensures that the file a user receives is the same file a maintainer
+> and a moderator (if applicable), plus any moderation review has
+> intended for you to receive with this package.
+If you are looking at a
+> remote source that uses the same url for updates, you will need to
+> ensure the package also stays updated in line with those remote
+> resource updates.
+You should look into [automatic packaging](xref:automatic-packaging)
+> to help provide that functionality.

 Property               | Value
 ---------------------- | -----